mitche50/dpow-mqtt/README.md

 4\.
 Test for syntax errors: `sudo nginx -t`<br/>
 5\.
 If no errors: `sudo systemctl restart nginx`<br/>
 6\.
 Ensure that Nginx is allowed: `sudo ufw allow 'Nginx Full'`

+The final step is to set up a cron job to run the log updates every 24 hours.
+This gives the client_log and service_log their information to generate the change over 24 hours.
+1. Ensure the log_update.sh file is executable: `chmod +x log_update.sh`
+2. Run `crontab -e` and select whatever editor you're comfortable with.
+3. Insert the following line at the end of the file: `0 2 * * * {YOUR_USERNAME} /path/to/dpow-mqtt/log_update.sh`

 You should now be able to navigate to `http://{YOUR_DOMAIN}` to access the dashboard.
 HTTPS is recommended, but not required.
 For more information, google Certbot to easily generate a